cth/banpipe/README.md

 `banpipe::prun(Goal).`

-Runnings scripts with parallization is only available when running banpipe with logtalk on a Prolog system which has threads, e.g., SWI-Prolog.
+Runnings scripts with parallization is only available when running BANpipe with Logtalk on a Prolog system which has support for threads, e.g., SWI-Prolog.

 ### Typechecking